microchip-pic-avr-examples/avr128da48-3bit-ring-counter-mcc-example/readme.md

 **1. This example could be generated with 48 and 64 pin AVR-DA devices.**

-**2. This example is also generated using START and is available at the below location on GitHub.** https://github.com/microchip-pic-avr-examples/avr128da48-3bit-ring-counter-start-example.git
+**2. This example is also generated using START and is available on GitHub  at this location.** https://github.com/microchip-pic-avr-examples/avr128da48-3bit-ring-counter-start-example.git

 # Basics of Ring Counter: